 The Albion 4 securitisation has issued senior tranche instruments with the Society retaining the first loss element.
-The Society retained all loss elements of the Guildford 1 RMBS as it is a retained securitisation.

-To manage interest rate risk, the Society enters into derivative transactions with the SPVs, receiving a rate of interest based on the securitised mortgages and paying a rate inherent in the debt issuances, in the Albion 4 instance, the Society acts as swap provider.
+To manage interest rate risk, the Society enters into derivative transactions with the SPV, receiving a rate of interest based on the securitised mortgages and paying a rate inherent in the debt issuances.
+For Albion 4, the Society acts as swap provider.
 Cash flows arising from these internal derivatives are accounted for on an accruals basis.
-All other derivatives relating to securitisations are treated as explained in the derivatives and hedge accounting policy, which can be found in the Annual Report and Accounts for the year ended 31 December 2019 on pages 175 to 181.
+All other derivatives relating to securitisations are treated as explained in the derivatives and hedge accounting policy, which can be found in the Annual Report and Accounts for the year ended 31 December 2020 on pages 142 to 143.